PaulZC/Iridium_9603_Beacon/LEARN.md

 Other UK and International distributors can be found at:
 - https://iridium.com/products/details/Iridium-9603?section=wtb

-Make sure you purchase the 9603N and not the older 9603 (the 9603N will run from 5V ± 0.5V which is important as the super capacitor charger is set to produce 5.3V; the older 9603 is only rated to 5V ± 0.2V)
+Make sure you purchase the 9603N and not the older 9603.
+The 9603N will run from 5V ± 0.5V which is important as the super capacitor charger is set to produce 5.3V; the older 9603 is only rated to 5V ± 0.2V.

 ### Taoglas IP.1621.25.4.A.021 Iridium Patch Antenna
 ![V3_Beacon_Antenna.JPG](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/img/V3_Beacon_Antenna.JPG)